Chinese funeral rituals

 Chinese funeral rituals comprise a set of traditions broadly associated with Chinese folk religion, with different rites depending on the age of the deceased, the cause of death, and the deceased's marital and social statuses.
-Different rituals are carried out in different parts of China, and many contemporary Chinese people carry out funerals according to various religious faiths such as Buddhism or Christianity.
+Different rituals are carried out in different parts of China and many contemporary Chinese people carry out funerals according to various religious faiths such as Buddhism or Christianity.
 However, in general, the funeral ceremony itself is carried out over seven days, and mourners wear funerary dress according to their relationship to the deceased.
-Traditionally, white clothing is symbolic of the dead, while red is not usually worn, as it is traditionally the symbolic colour of happiness worn at Chinese weddings.
+Traditionally, white clothing is symbolic of the dead, while red is not usually worn, as it is traditionally the symbolic color of happiness worn at Chinese weddings.
 The number three is significant, with many customary gestures being carried out three times.

-While traditionally inhumation was favoured, in the present day the dead are often cremated rather than buried, particularly in large cities in China.
-According to the Chinese Ministry of Civil Affairs (MCA), of the 9.77 million deaths in 2014, 4.46 million, or 45.6%, were cremated.
+While burial was traditionally favored, in the present day, the dead are often cremated rather than buried, particularly in large cities in China.

 History

-Throughout history, Chinese people have carried out complex funeral rites, with tombs of early rulers rivalling ancient Egyptian tombs in their funerary art and provision for the dead in the afterlife.
-The late 3rd century BCE Terracotta Army contains approximately 9,000 terracotta figures that were buried to protect Qin Shi Huang, the first Emperor of China.
+Throughout history, Chinese people have carried out complex funeral rites and preparations.
+For example, the late 3rd century BCE Terracotta Army contains approximately 9,000 terracotta figures that were buried to protect Qin Shi Huang, the first Emperor of China.

 Traditional burial customs show a strong belief in life after death and the need for ancestor veneration among the living; Confucian philosophy calls for paying respect to one's ancestors as an act of filial piety (孝 xiào).
 These ideals still inform funeral rites for many Chinese people today.

+Impact of pro-cremation policies

+In 1956, Chairman Mao declared that deceased people should be cremated instead of being buried to retain the amount of arable land.
+Since then, much of the urban population have been cremated instead of being buried, in the rural areas, there would still be some resistance to the policy.
+Some had taken to hasten their deaths before the policy was introduced in their locations progressively, while officials faced resistance in their efforts to reclaim land by destroying cemeteries.
+A 2021 South China Morning Post article cited 12 instances of exhumations by officials of ground-buried bodies without family consent.
+According to the Chinese Ministry of Civil Affairs (MCA), of the 9.77 million deaths in 2014, 4.46 million, or 45.6%, were cremated.